srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that **Program.cs** is open in the code editor.

-1. Locate the `INSERT register direct method code below here` comment.
+1. Locate the `UNCOMMENT register direct method code below here` comment.

 1. To register the direct method, enter the following code: